Sunday, June 10, 2012

 Note

 1. In 1949, Congress repealed the tax on colored margarine; President Truman signed the Margarine Act into law the following year.
-Minnesota and Wisconsin were the last states to relent, repealing their anti-margarine laws in 1963 and 1967, respectfully.
+Minnesota and Wisconsin were the last states to repeal their anti-margarine laws, finally taking action in 1963 and 1967, respectfully.

 Subscribe to: